sayzlim/sayzlim.github.io/source/_posts/2014-01-05-sync-writer-pro-icloud-dropbox.md

 - "Review"
 ---

 [Information Architects][2210-001], the developer of my favorite writing app [iA Writer][2210-002],  released [Writer Pro][2210-003], an advanced writing tool tailored for professional writers few weeks ago.
-They believe [Writer Pro’s workflow][2210-004] — by dividing the writing process into four stages: Note, Writer, Edit, and Read — can help writers to focus on their writing instead of tinkering with all the unnecessary preferences.
+They believe [Writer Pro’s workflow][2210-004] — by dividing the writing process into four stages: Note, Write, Edit, and Read — can help writers to focus on their writing instead of tinkering with all the unnecessary preferences.

 <!--more-->